-It is easy to check that the given probability current is correctly transformed under Galilean transformations \cite{brown1999galilean}.
-In principle, this probability current may be experimentally probed using the measurement of arrival time distribution \cite{ali2003spin,ali2007quantum,vona2013does,tumulka2022detection,roncallo2023does,rafsanjani2023can}.
+\end{widetext} It is easy to check that the given probability current transforms correctly under Galilean transformations \cite{brown1999galilean}.
+In principle, this probability current may be experimentally probed through measurements of the arrival time distribution \cite{ali2003spin,ali2007quantum,vona2013does,tumulka2022detection,roncallo2023does,rafsanjani2023can,kazemi2023detection}.

-The only difference between the Eq.(\ref{Sch-momentum-potential}) and the usual Schr\"odinger equation in momentum representation is the existence of the factor $f$, which can be effectively considered as deformation of the potential.
-However it is important to remark that, the physical content of this equation is different from the usual Schr\"odinger equation with a deformed potential, due to the presence of the factor $f$ in the definition of the position probability density, Eq.(\ref{POVM}).
-Nonetheless, the equations (\ref{POVM}) and (\ref{Sch-momentum-potential}) together lead to
+The only difference between the Eq.(\ref{Sch-momentum-potential}) and the usual Schr\"odinger equation in the momentum representation is the presence of the factor $f$, which can be effectively considered as a deformation of the potential.
+However, it is important to remark that the physical content of this equation is different from that of the usual Schr\"odinger equation with a deformed potential, due to the presence of the factor $f$ in the definition of the position probability density, given in Equation~(\ref{POVM}).
+Nonetheless, the equations~(\ref{POVM}) and (\ref{Sch-momentum-potential}) together lead to